A series of commonly asked questions.

 The success rate of dental implants is very high.
 For a well placed dental implant, the success rate will exceed 98%.
 There are patients who placed dental implants when they first come out 20 odd years ago and they are still fully functional.

 Are titanium implants worth the cost?

 Titanium implants are definitely worth the cost.
 It’s a great alternative to replace a missing tooth and avoid removable dentures or fixed bridges.
 The use of dental implants allows the dentist to replace a missing tooth without having to resort to cutting the adjacent teeth in order to fit a bridge in the space left open by the missing tooth.
 The cost of dental implants is definitely justified as it is a more conservative treatment option for missing teeth.

 A properly placed implant will have very few complications.
 However, sometimes things can go wrong.
 A dental implant can develop an infection.
 An implant can also have some components which may become defective.
 A screw can become loose or its threads can be worn out.
 So the crown may become loose.
 An implant can also become overloaded and can lose its grip in the bone.
 Very rarely, a patient who grinds their teeth at night can actually break the implant.
 So traditionally implants are well integrated, there’s very little that can go wrong, however like everything else in life, sometimes complications do occur.

 Is an implant the best substitute for missing teeth?

-Additionally the bone at the location of the removed tooth starts to recede.
+Additionally, the bone at the location of the removed tooth starts to recede.
 If the dental implant is placed immediately or soon after extraction, this bone resorption is avoided.
-Once the bone resorbs, to place an implant at the location will require bone augmentation which would be an additionally procedure.
+Once the bone resorbs, to place an implant at the location will require bone augmentation which would be an additional procedure.

 If extraction is required or you have missing teeth (one or numerous) then Dental implants are the way to go in the future.